jvandenrym/jvandenrym.github.io/_posts/2014-10-10-the-beefy-icon.md

 ---
 title:  The meat of the burger icon
-teaser: What is the future of the hamburger icon as a responsive design pattern?
-It is a widely adopted UI design pattern that already was in use long before mobile and responsive even existed.
-Xerox Star (1981) used it for contextual menus already then.
-Contextual menus save screen real estate.
+teaser: Is the hamburger any good as a responsive design pattern?
+It is a widely adopted UI design pattern that existed long before mobile and responsive even existed.
+The Xerox Star (1981) used a predecessor of the hamburger.

 layout: post
 ---

 ##Why hamburger icons?

-Xerox Star (1981) used it for contextual menus already then.

 {% image xerox_big.png "Xerox Star burger icon" "Xerox Star burger icon" %}

-The hamburger as a design pattern got re-introduced again when it was used in mobile apps and found its way to responsive web design and web design in general.
-But is it any good?
+The hamburger as a design pattern got re-introduced again when it was used in mobile apps and found its way to responsive web design.

-You could argue it's a possible solution to a design problem.
-Managing the screen real estate on the viewport of mobile devices especially smart phones and tablets in portrait mode.
-Navigation lists can be too wide to fit in the horizontal available space of the viewport.
-Add other elements like logo and search form and the available space is little on smaller viewport sizes like tablets and mobile phones.
-The navigation that would not fit otherwise is set to a hidden state.
-The hamburger icon controls the visible state of the navigation or other elements like secondary navigation, search.

-Another reason would be to hide the navigation all together to focus on content first.
-This could work if the end-user is still able to find its way.
-On this [website](http://www.wbw.ch/) the entire menu is hidden under a burger icon on the desktop also on larger viewport sizes.
+Collapsing the navigation with the hamburger icon offers a way to manage the screen real estate where the available space is little on smaller viewports like on tablets and mobile phones.

+On this [website](http://www.wbw.ch/) the hamburger is used by default on any screen size.

-There must be links in that hidden navigation that are important enough to be visible instead of hidden.
-This question is often overlooked.
-Following this [study](http://www.nngroup.com/articles/killing-global-navigation-one-trend-avoid/) from the Nielsen Group it is not a good idea to dismiss the top-level navigation and replace it with a hidden dropdown.
+There will be users not familiar with the hamburger icon and will experience difficulties to navigate.
+This use case is often overlooked.
+Following this [study](http://www.nngroup.com/articles/killing-global-navigation-one-trend-avoid/) from the Nielsen Group it is not always a good idea to dismiss the top-level navigation and replace it with a hamburger.

 {% image burger_desktop.jpg "Example of burger icon on desktop" "Example of burger icon on desktop" %}

 ##Navigation and UI
-There have been UX studies that question the efficiency of the burger icon as a design pattern.
+There have been UX studies that question the efficiency of the hamburger as a design pattern.
 It would not qualify sufficiently as a signifier in order to associate it with navigational elements.
 A [usability study from exisweb](http://exisweb.net/menu-eats-hamburger) was conducted to find out if people would prefer the burger icon or a textual 'MENU' link.
 A textual label 'MENU' would aid to clarify the meaning of the burger icon.
 This indicates that the icon does not stand on its own as a visual cue.

 ###Further reading
 [usability study on burger and navicons](http://www.peakusability.com.au/articles/mobile-ux-part-1-menu-burgers-and-navicons)

-In any case [hiding navigation](http://thenextweb.com/dd/2014/04/08/ux-designers-side-drawer-navigation-costing-half-user-engagement/) behind a burger icon could prove detrimental to the end-user's perception of what the site or app has to offer.
+In any case [hiding navigation](http://thenextweb.com/dd/2014/04/08/ux-designers-side-drawer-navigation-costing-half-user-engagement/) it could confuse the end-user of what the site or application has to offer.
 There is always a trade-off to think about.

-Normally the logo is always on the left but on many sites the burger icon appears both left and right on the top of the viewport.
-What is better left or right?
-It depends on the design and needs to be tested what works best.

-In some cases it does work very well but it depends on whether the end-user is able to find and use the navigation accordingly.

-When the hamburger icon is used you don't see always state changes applied in the user interaction design.
-To provide a better user interaction adding a animated current state change proves very effective.
-As showcased here by using [CSS 3 transformations](http://sarasoueidan.com/blog/navicon-transformicons/) that indicate state change.
-This will help to make the end-user understand better the interaction performed.

 <div class="inline-image">
 {% image modal.jpg "Example of a modal-like pattern" "Example of a modal-like pattern" %}